ahtngl/project_2209/README.md

 ## The Problem
 **Hematogons** (HGs) are immature B lineage cells that show similar immunophenotypic characteristics to **neoplastic B lymphoblasts**

-Therefore , **hematogon overproduction** ( can be seen in children and after chemotherapy ) could be misinterpreted as B-ALL or MRD
+Thus , **hematogon overproduction** ( can be seen in children and those who receive chemotherapy ) could be misinterpreted as B-ALL or MRD

-Differentiating these two entities is essential for accurate B-ALL monitoring but often cannot be done
+Differentiating these two entity is essential for accurate B-ALL monitoring but it can hardly achieved , often cannot be done

 ## The Solution
-Using machine learning - most likely logistic regression - to figure out how to classify these cells
+Using machine learning - most likely Logistic Regression + K Means algorithms - to figure out how to classify these cells

 ## What We Know
 Aberrant antigen expression of neoplastic B lineage lymphoblasts: